EGR314-2025-S-306/EGR314-Team306/docs/block.md

 ## Process Diagram

 All critical information is sent through UART and must follow the protocol below.
 Messages that are sent to everyone in the chain are trashed by the sender.
 Messages with a designated recipient are trashed by the recipient.
 Messages may be single commands or continuous loops.
+This diagram was used to determine our team's subsystem order while providing clear examples of each of the message types.

 ``` mermaid
 sequenceDiagram